Supply Chain Inspection

 - When the request for an e-Profile ID is approved, complete the full profile for your facility in the My Business e-Profile section.
 The information is needed before an inspection application can be completed.

 - Start an application by clicking the Application tile on your e-Profile dashboard.
 Then click Create New Application in the top right corner of the page.

-- Drag and drop a facility into the Supply Chain Inspection column to begin the application.
+- Select the + icon next to the Supply Chain Inspection tile and select your facility to begin the application.

 - If you are unable to proceed due to facility ineligibility, more information can be found in the Help section.